 The high tech and electronics industry has seen promising growth recently following the recovery of the global economy.
-However, inudstry experts expect to see shrinking revenue growth rates over the next few years.
-This means that manufacturers from all industries will need to discover new opportunities for more revenue and less costs, especially in the face of rising competition from emerging markets in other countries.
+However, industry experts expect to see shrinking revenue growth rates over the next few years.
+This means that manufacturers from all industries will need to discover new revenue opportunities with lower costs, especially in the face of rising competition from emerging markets in other countries.
 Just as growth can come from creating innovative products using the latest technology, so too can you apply technology to your manufacturing operations.
 The plant floor is probably the area that could benefit the most from thoughtful efficiency improvements; keeping your equipment fully operational and parts readily available, you will have addressed two critical factors for meeting demand.
-At a recent IDC Manufacturing Insights Summit, IDC reported that "Delegates agreed that the plant floor is the supply chain's weakest link."
+At a recent IDC Manufacturing Insights Summit, IDC reported that "The plant floor is the supply chain's weakest link."
 So, how can we strengthen our weakest link?

 ----

 Reduce movement to optimize task efficiency "Movement” is considered one of the Seven Wastes of lean manufacturing.
-According to Paul A. Myerson, Professor of Practice in Supply Chain Management at Lehigh University, waste of movement “occurs when temporarily locating, filing, stocking, stacking, or moving materials, people, tools, or information. ”Unnecessary or excess movement can be the result of a combination of factors, ranging from poorly laidout plant floors to placing tools and parts too far from the workspace, to inefficient working methods.
+According to Paul A. Myerson, Professor of Practice in Supply Chain Management at Lehigh University, waste of movement “occurs when temporarily locating, filing, stocking, stacking, or moving materials, people, tools, or information. ”Unnecessary or excess movement can be the result of a combination of factors, ranging from poorly laid out plant floors to placing tools and parts too far from the workspace, to inefficient working methods.
 To reduce movement, you need to increase operator efficiency, such as with an electronic Kanban system.
 In its simplest form, Kanban is considered a “scheduling system for just-in-time production.”
-Electronic Kanban builds upon that principle by automating the replenishment of inventory on the plant floor at the moment that it’s needed.
+Electronic Kanban automates the replenishment of inventory on the plant floor when needed.
 The result is a timely, even flow of inventory that eliminates bottlenecks and interruptions.
-To further eliminate excess movement, consider locating inventory stocks closer to production cells and strategically positioning production cells to maximize the efficient flow of products and subassemblies through production steps.
+Furthermore, consider locating inventory stock closer to production cells and strategically positioning production cells to maximize the efficient flow of products and subassemblies through production steps.

 Improve supply chain scheduling to reduce bottlenecks Things don’t always go as planned.
 Production flow can be greatly impacted by the availability of material or by disruptions, such as late receipts of parts and materials, equipment breakdowns, quality rejects, and engineering changes after production has started.
-However, with early detection capabilities and real-time access to capacity, availability, and interdependencies of employees, equipment, and materials data, you have access to the information you need to adjust schedules to accommodate those disruptions.
-With the right systems in place, you can even determine if change requests are feasible, estimate their impact on every aspect of your manufacturing process, and minimize their potential impact on production.
-If at all possible, it’s best to avoid making unplanned changes during production, and instead attack supply and equipment problems directly.
+With early detection capabilities and real-time access to capacity, availability, and interdependencies of employees, equipment, and materials data, you have access to the information you need to adjust schedules and accommodate those disruptions.
+With the right systems in place, you can determine if change requests are feasible, estimate their impact on every aspect of your manufacturing process, and minimize their potential impact on production.
+It’s best to avoid making unplanned changes during production, and instead attack supply and equipment problems directly.
 If your scheduling system allows you to model what-if scenarios, you can simulate recovery alternatives so you can choose the best approach.